pwbrown/state-cities/README.md

 # State Cities
 --------------
-Get a list of states or give it a U.S. state, and it will give you an array of all the city names in that state
+Get a list of U.S. states or give it a U.S. state, and it will give you an array of all the city names in that state

 ## Add it